 If you have a personal story about how relationships have been a source of strength in your life and would like to share it, please send through 400 words to email@example.com

 Mental Health Awareness Week FAQs

 Mental Health Awareness Week 2016 will take place from 16-22 May on the theme of relationships.

-If you would like to support Mental Health Awareness Week 2016 as an organisation, please get in touch at email@example.com.
+If you would like to support Mental Health Awareness Week as an organisation, please get in touch via email to: firstname.lastname@example.org.
 You can also find out ways to get your workplace involved here.